- Studying Law at Yale

-Part I of the program consists of a series of "Saturday Academies" offered most Saturdays from 9:30-noon from September 2022 through April 2023.
+Part I of the program consists of a series of "Saturday Academies" offered most Saturdays from 9:00–noon from January to April and September to November.
 Academies feature lectures, panels, and workshops, as well as small group and individual advising.
 The sessions are led by current law students and an LSAT preparation program.
-Topics include: 1) exposure to the various careers in law and law-related fields, 2) de-mystifying the law school application process, 3) how to success in law school and the legal profession, 4) leadership development, and 5) LSAT test taking skills and strategies.
+Topics include: 1) exposure to the various careers in law and law-related fields, 2) demystifying the law school application process, 3) how to succeed in law school and the legal profession, 4) leadership development, and 5) LSAT test taking skills and strategies.
 At the end of the first year, Fellows take the June LSAT.

 Part II of the program focuses on applying to and preparing for law school.
-This will begin in the summer of 2023.
-Part II consists of individualized admissions support and 6-8 Saturday Academies.
-Topics will include: 1) reseacrh and writing skills, 2) choosing a law school, and 3) strategies for confronting and overcoming imposter syndrome and micro- and macro-aggressions in the legal profession.
+It consists of individualized admissions support and 6-8 Saturday Academies.
+Topics will include: 1) research and writing skills, 2) choosing a law school, and 3) strategies for confronting and overcoming imposter syndrome and micro- and macro-aggressions in the legal profession.

 You will get as much out of this program as you put into it.
 Because the program aims to holistically support each Fellow through all aspects of the law school application process and build community in each cohort, we do ask for a substantial time commitment from Fellows.
 Fellows come from a wide variety of backgrounds, including many who are parents or full-time workers, and we do our best to accommodate their schedules as is reasonable within the structure of our program.

-In the first year of the program, from September to April, Fellows are expected to attend the weekly Saturday Academies from 9:30-noon.
-Fellows should also be prepared to devote 6-8 hours hours a week to LSAT preparation.
-This will include small group LSAT classes, private tutoring sessions, and individual studying.
+In the first 18 months of the program, Fellows are expected to attend the weekly Saturday Academies from 9:00-noon from Janaury to April and from September to December.
+To get the most out of this program, you will need to be able to spend about 10 hours a week attending classes and studying for the LSAT during year one.
+This will include full group sessions, small group LSAT classes, private tutoring sessions, and individual studying.

-The second year of the program requires less of a time commitment, though prospective Fellows should be aware that law school applications do take time.
-Fellows spend this portion of the program working on their applications and meeting with their mentors on their own schedule.
-Seecond-year Fellows also attend several Saturday Academies.
+The second phase of the program requires less of a time commitment, though prospective Fellows should be aware that law school applications do take time.
+Fellows Fellows will attend 2-3 Saturday Academy sessions in addition to working on their applications and meeting with their coach on their own schedule.
+We recommend that fellows submit their applications between Halloween and Thanksgiving.

 Applicants should at least be seriously considering law school, but it is okay if you aren’t 100% sure that it is for you.
 One of our goals is to educate Fellows about what law school and legal careers are like.
 We will understand if at the end of the program you decide that you don’t want to apply after all.